Prag8855/aab/content/guides/residence-permit.md

 They must print your plastic residence card.
 This takes [around 8 weeks](/guides/auslanderbehorde-wait-times).
 They will give you another appointment to pick up the card.
 They do not mail the card to you.

 You will get a document that confirms that your residence permit was approved.
-With that document, **you can start working or studying**.[^45] It's not a valid travel document, so you can't use it to leave and re-enter Germany.
+With that document, **you can start working**.[^45] It's not a valid travel document, so you can't use it to leave and re-enter Germany.

 Ask for a *[[Fiktionsbescheinigung]]*.
 It allows you to [travel with an expired residence permit](#travel-with-an-expired-residence-permit).
 If you already have a *Fiktionsbescheinigung*, they might extend it until your second appointment date.